keboola/developers-docs/extend/generic-extractor/config/jobs/children.md

 }
 {% endhighlight %}

-The API also has and endpoint `/user/{userId}` which returns details about a specific user.
-If you wan to obtain all the fields from the above response and also the details about each user, you have to create a rather tricky configuration.
-You may be tempted to start with the following job
+The API also has an endpoint `/user/{userId}` which returns details about a specific user.
+If you want to obtain all the fields from the above response and also the details about each user, you have to create a rather tricky configuration.
+Even though you may be tempted to start with the following job configuration:
-configuration:

 {% highlight json %}
 {